Zenterio/opensourcelib/README.md

 * git-project, makes it easier to work with submodules
 * Hydra, web-application for running git-repo content on a web-server.
 * K2, test framework
+* Log-Analyzer, tool for identifying patterns in text logs.
 * ZAF, python application framework
 * Znake, python build-system